Augusta, GA 30901

 But before we delve into some of the useful DIY furnace tips, let’s take a step back and revisit some of the benefits of annual furnace maintenance.

 3 Reasons You Should Have an Annual Furnace Tune-Up

 An inexpensive yearly furnace tune-up guarantees you the following benefits:

 Spending a relatively low amount on maintenance pays off over the course of the entire winter and spring.
 By regularly cleaning and maintaining your furnace, you can make sure your furnace is running efficiently and save energy.

 The efficiency of your furnace also matters during winter emergencies, such as with ice storms or blizzards.
 In those cases, you’ll likely be stuck indoors with snow and ice blocking roadways.
 As your heating fuel depletes, you’ll be unable to get more or go out for a quick fix if something breaks down.

 2 – Improved Lifespan

 You’re probably well aware of how expensive a new installation furnace can be.
 So it goes without saying that it’s wise to have your existing unit run smoothly by providing it with regular maintenance.
-This will improve the lifespan of the unit greatly.
+This will improve the overall service life of the unit.

 3 – Mitigates Risks of Carbon Monoxide Poisoning